ja-weber/lazy-elements/README.md

 - Ajax calls are getting cached after the first call.
 - Works for every shortcode.
 - No technical knowledge necessary >> Ajax out of the box!
+- Load the shortcode only if it is visible.